Uncover the 12 best day trips from Paris by train for the ultimate quick getaway.

 It takes just over two hours by train from Montparnasse station to go to Bordeaux from Paris.
 It’s a great day trip as you can visit many places on foot from the train station and join a tour for an experience different from what you’ll find in the French capital.

-Bordeaux is one of these cities where you can admire monuments on every street in the city centre.
+Bordeaux is one of these cities where you can admire monuments on every street in the city center.
 Just to name a couple, Porte Cailhaux is quite unique and Place de la Bourse looks stunning.
 And the Cathedral is, of course, not to be missed.

 Although Bordeaux is a great place to try some food specialties from the southwestern regions of France, it is mostly famous for its wines.
 You can easily join a half-day tour to a winery just outside Bordeaux, including the reputed Saint Emilion and its lovely village.